Auckland Tuatara (basketball): In Auckland

 In May 2020, the Southern Huskies re-emerged and relocated permanently to Auckland, New Zealand, and became the Auckland Huskies.
 They subsequently entered the 2020 New Zealand NBL season, a competition that was revised and modified due the COVID-19 pandemic.
 Coached by former Australian and New Zealand NBL player Kevin Braswell, the 2020 squad featured Leon Henry, Izayah Le'afa and Tohi Smith-Milner.
 The Huskies' 2020 campaign saw them lose in the second elimination final after finishing third with an 8–6 record.

 For the 2021 New Zealand NBL season, the Huskies played at Eventfinda Stadium.
 The 2021 squad featured Justin Bibbs, Chris Johnson, Jeremy Kendle and Tom Vodanovich.

 In December 2021, the owners of the Auckland Tuatara baseball team purchased the NZNBL licence from the Huskies owners and re-named the team the Auckland Tuatara.
-Behind the likes of Chris Johnson and Robert Loe, the Tuatara finished fifth in the 2022 regular season with a 10–8 record and went on to reach the NBL final for the first time in franchise history.
+Behind the likes of Chris Johnson, Robert Loe and Dontae Russo-Nance, the Tuatara finished fifth in the 2022 regular season with a 10–8 record and went on to reach the NBL final for the first time in franchise history.
 In the final, they lost 81–73 to the Otago Nuggets.

+In 2023, the squad was highlighted by Australian imports Cameron Gliddon and Jarrad Weeks alongside Robert Loe and Reuben Te Rangi.
+The Tuatara finished the regular season with a league-best 13–5 record behind Loe's MVP season.
+They went on to reach their second straight NBL final, where they lost 93–82 to the Canterbury Rams.

+In 2024, the squad was highlighted by Corey Webster, Robert Loe, Reuben Te Rangi, Cameron Gliddon and Tom Vodanovich.
+The team reached their third straight NBL final, where they again lost to the Canterbury Rams, this time 102–87.
+The Tuatara became the first team in the 43-year history of the NBL to lose three straight grand finals.

+The Tuatara saw their first change of head coach in 2025 with former player Cam Gliddon taking over after Aaron Young's move to Wellington.
+Despite losing star guard Will "Davo" Hickey mid-season and having star centre Rob Loe battle injury all year, Gliddon took the team to the playoffs in his first season in charge.
+They lost to eventual grand finalists the Southland Sharks in the play-in game.